Biden: Al Qaeda leader Zawahiri killed in U.S. strike in Afghanistan | Politics

 The senior U.S. official said finding Zawahiri was the result of persistent counterterrorism work.
 The United States identified this year that Zawahiri's wife, daughter and her children had relocated to a safe house in Kabul, then identified that Zawahiri was there as well, the official said.
 "Once Zawahiri arrived at the location, we are not aware of him ever leaving the safe house," the official said.
 He was identified multiple times on the balcony, where he was ultimately struck.
 He continued to produce videos from the house and some may be released after his death, the official said.

 In the last few weeks, Biden convened officials to scrutinize the intelligence.
 He was updated throughout May and June and was briefed on July 1 on a proposed operation by intelligence leaders.
-On July 25 he received an updated report and authorized the strike once an opportunity was available.
+On July 25 he received an updated report and authorized the strike once an opportunity was available, the administration official said.
 A loud explosion echoed through Kabul early Sunday morning.

 "A house was hit by a rocket in Sherpoor.
 There were no casualties as the house was empty," Abdul Nafi Takor, spokesman of the interior ministry, said earlier.
 One Taliban source, requesting anonymity, said there had been reports of at least one drone flying over Kabul that morning.